 What is the outcome when a refugee child begins to thrive educationally here in the U.S.?

-Malita: Refugee children have a lot of potential.
+Malita: Refugee children have a lot of potentials.
 For instance, I think of a high school girl who was nominated as the school district’s “Student of the Month,” just four years after arriving in the U.S. She gave a speech to the school board and did an amazing job.
 It was so encouraging to see her success.
 When refugee children learn English, become involved in extracurricular activities and have access to academic support and resources, they begin to thrive.
 Through our youth programs, World Relief is privileged to play an important role in many success stories like this one.

 World Relief DuPage/Aurora’s work with children and youth plays a vital role in their adjustment to new schools and their success in their new communities.
 If you would like to donate to WRDA’s children and youth programs, click here.